Friedrich Seitz

 Friedrich Seitz (12 June 1848, Günthersleben-Wechmar, Saxe-Coburg and Gotha – 22 May 1918) was a German Romantic Era composer.
 He was a violinist who served as a concertmaster, who wrote chamber music and eight student concertos for the violin.

 Life

-Seitz studied violin first under Karl Wilhelm Uhlrich in Sondershausen, Germany; he later married Uhlrich's daughter.
+Seitz was born in Frankfurt in 1848 and began studying music at a young age.
+He received his musical education at the Frankfurt Conservatory, where he studied with some of the leading musicians of the day.
+Seitz studied violin under Karl Wilhelm Uhlrich in Sondershausen, Germany; he later married Uhlrich's daughter.
 He became a student of Johann Christoph Lauterbach in 1874.
 He became music director at Sondershausen and thereafter became a concertmaster at Magdeburg.
 In 1884 he was the Hofkonzertmeister (conductor of the court orchestra) at Dessau.

+Seitz was also a highly respected violinist and taught at several music academies during his career.
+He was known for his technical proficiency and expressive playing style, and many of his students went on to become successful musicians in their own right.
+He wrote all his violin concertos for his students, to help them improve their technique.

-Movements from Seitz' student concerti (No. 2) have become more widely known by virtue of their inclusion in the Suzuki violin method instructional material.
+Seitz was a prolific composer and wrote a wide range of music, including operas, symphonies, chamber music, and solo works for various instruments.
+However, it is his violin concertos that are perhaps his most enduring works.
+Movements from Seitz's student concerti (No. 2 and No. 5) have become more widely known by virtue of their inclusion in the Suzuki violin method instructional material.